cross-seed/cross-seed.org/docs/reference/api.md

 :::

-This endpoint returns 200 if your request was received and a match was found.
-If no match it responds with 204 No Content.
+This endpoint returns 200 if your request was received and a completed match was found, 202 if the match was found to be incomplete (still downloading), and if no match was found will respond with 204 No Content.

 ### Supported formats